Incorporating Social Awareness into Control of Unknown Multi-Agent Systems: A Real-Time Spatiotemporal Tubes Approach: Designing Spatiotemporal Tubes (STTs)

 The radius $\rad^{(k)}(t)$ of the tube changes in two cases.
-First, when the centre of the tube is close to any obstacle, the radius shrinks to avoid collision with the unsafe set, and expands when it is farther away.
-Second, the radius adapts according to the social indices of agent $k$ $\soc^{(k)}$, and its neighbor $l$ $\soc^{(l)}$, whenever the agents are in close proximity.
+First, when the center of the tube is close to any obstacle, the radius shrinks to avoid collision with the unsafe set, and expands when it is farther away.
+Second, the radius adapts according to the social indices of agent $k$ $\soc^{(k)}$, and its neighbour $l$ $\soc^{(l)}$, whenever the agents are in close proximity.